gorilla/websocket/README.md

    function.
 3. The go.net io.Reader and io.Writer operate across WebSocket frame boundaries.
-  Read returns when the input buffer is full or a frame boundary is encountered, Each call to Write sends a single frame message.
+  Read returns when the input buffer is full or a frame boundary is encountered.
+Each call to Write sends a single frame message.
 The Gorilla io.Reader and io.WriteCloser operate on a single WebSocket message.